Mi'kmaw Journalism Initiative

 3. A copy of a valid Indian Status card.

-3. AND a letter of support from a Mi’kmaw community leader, representative of a recognized Mi’kmaw organization, or a Mi’kmaw relative, or Indigenous Support Staff at your high school or university.
+4. OR if A, B and C are not available, a letter of support from a Mi’kmaw community leader, representative of a recognized Mi’kmaw organization, or a Mi’kmaw relative, or Indigenous Support Staff at your high school or university.

 NOTE: These documents may be subject to verification by members of the Mawaknutma’tinej–Mi’kmaw/Indigenous Advisory Circle.